 Viski Harrison Wine Decanter and Stopper

-Made from lead-free crystal, this decanter is a gem for any wine, red or white.
+Made from lead-free crystal, this decanter is a gem for any type, red or white.
 The wide base allows for optimal aeration, narrowing to a slim, chrome-accented spout for a sleek pour.
-Wine decanters are a must for any aficionado but also make a great gift for beginner enthusiasts.
+Decanters are a must for all wine connoisseurs but also make a great gift for the beginner wine enthusiast.

 3.